hadley/adv-r/Functional-programming.md

 "An object is data with functions.
 A closure is a function with data."
 --- [John D Cook](http://twitter.com/JohnDCook/status/29670670701)

 Anonymous functions are most useful in conjunction with closures, a function written by another function.
 Closures are so called because they __enclose__ the environment of the parent function, and can access all variables and parameters in that function.
 This is useful because it allows us to have two levels of parameters.
 One level of parameters (the parent) controls how the function works.
 The other level (the child) does the work.
-The following example shows how can use this idea to generate a family of power functions.
+The following example shows how we can use this idea to generate a family of power functions.
 The parent function (`power`) creates child functions (`square` and `cube`) that actually do the hard work.

     power <- function(exponent) {
       function(x) x ^ exponent